Why do shoes slip at the heel?

 While a lot of people experience heel slipping with brand new shoes, about a quarter of the population actually have a foot shape condition known as narrow heels that can make it chronically difficult to fit or stay in shoes.

-So, in light of that, let's do a little Q&A:
+So, in light of that, let's do a little Q&A before we share our personal hack to solve the heel popping problem:

 What are narrow heels?